archivesunleashed/aut-docs/docs/Spark-Named-Entity-Recognition.md

 # Named Entity Recognition

 The following Spark scripts use the [Stanford Named Entity Recognizer](http://nlp.stanford.edu/software/CRF-NER.shtml) to extract names of entities – persons, organizations, and locations – from collections of ARC/WARC files or extracted texts.
+You can find a version of Stanford NER in [our Warcbase-Resources repo located here](https://github.com/lintool/warcbase-resources).

 The scripts require a NER classifier model.
 There is one provided in the Stanford NER package (in the `classifiers` folder) called `english.all.3class.distsim.crf.ser.gz`, but you can also use your own.